sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 sketches when running `index`.
 Follow [sourmash_branchwater_plugin#415](https://github.com/sourmash-bio/sourmash_plugin_branchwater/issues/415) if better support for relative paths is of interest!

+RocksDB databases created by `sourmash index` always use internal storage, but RocksDB databases created with external storage using this plugin can still be used by sourmash.

 #### Links and more materials